 Suppose you live in Bangalore and pay a monthly rent of Rs.
 15,000.
 You did not submit your rent receipts to the employer, and hence, you paid excess TDS.
 Your basic monthly salary is Rs.
 70,000, which includes Rs.
 20,000 as HRA.
 In this case, your HRA exemption limit will be calculated as:

-Surplus rent paid yearly over 10% of the basic salary (Rs 1.2 lakhs)
+Surplus rent paid yearly over 10% of the basic salary (Rs 1.2 Lakh)

 The available HRA exemption is Rs.
-1.2 lakhs, whereas the remaining Rs.
-1.2 lakhs is the taxable portion.
+1.2 Lakh, whereas the remaining Rs.
+1.2 Lakh is the taxable portion.
 Once you know the HRA claim amount, use the right ITR form and file for your ITR by following these steps: